Penwortham, South Australia: History

 Horrocks died in 1846 as a result of a hunting accident at Lake Gill, just north of the present day city of Port Augusta.
 By that time, Penwortham had become quite an established town and included a butcher, general store, tailor, school and blacksmith.
 The next year (1847), an unofficial post office began operation, with the local publican, James Bleechmore, acting as postmaster.
 In 1851, building began on St Mark's Anglican Church.
 Completion of St Mark's occurred in 1855, with the installation of a bell, turret and porch.

 A new era of transport and industry began in 1915, when the construction of the Riverton to Spalding railway line passed through the town.
 It brought about many changes, and included the demolition of the manor house at Hope Farm, as this was in its direct line.
 By now, the main industries in the town and surrounding farms were fruit, dried currant and dairy production.
 These continued until just after the Second World War, when competition from the Riverland meant that a viable industry in the Clare Valley was untenable.
 As a result, the pre-war advent and post-war continuation of the fledgling wine industry began to flourish in the region.

-The Riveton to Spalding railway closed in 17 April 1984 following track damage between Sevenhill and Penwortham.
-The track was removed in 1989 and the Riesling trail now follows the original alignment.

 A monument was built and unveiled on 22 September 1946 commemorating the life, exploration and untimely death of the town's founder, John Ainsworth Horrocks.
 It was built by Gordon Ross and William Robins and now stands by the side of Main North Road, near St Mark's Church.

 Name

 Penwortham shares its name with the town of Penwortham in Lancashire, England.
 Penwortham (in the United Kingdom) was the home of Richard Arkwright, the inventor of the water frame that kick-started the textile industry in the late 18th century.

-John Horrocks was the grandson of English cotton manufacturer John Horrocks, who has a section of highway in the English Penwortham named John Horrocks Way after him.
+John Horrocks is likely to have been a descendant of Arkwright.
 Penwortham is a town name with a precise meaning: a settlement on a hill by a ford.
 Horrocks originally called his settlement Penwortham-on-the-Hill.
 He was born at his family home of Penwortham Hall, near Preston, Lancashire.
 The name is a hybrid of the Welsh pen, meaning headland and an Old English word worphamm, meaning enclosed homestead.